|1 People (per pax)||2-7 People (per pax)||8+ People (per pax)|

 The Mani Rimdu Festival

-The Mani Rimdu Festival starts with the construction of the Mandala (a symbolic palace of the Lord of Dance), which is an intricate design created using colored sands with defensive blades surrounding as deities.
-A bowl of Mani Rilwu pills (spiritual medicine) is placed above the center of the Mandala that is believed to receive kindness while chanting mantra during the ceremony.
-These pills along with Tshreel (pills for long life) are distributed as blessings to the attendees on the day of Wong (the empowerment), the opening day of the public ceremony that takes place on the full moon day of the tenth month of the Tibetan Lunar calendar.
-Chham or the mask dance is also performed by the monks on the second day of the festival.
-Altogether 16 dances are performed during the entire festival.
-Some symbolize the negative forces being dispelled, conquered or transformed into the protectors of the Dharma, while the other conveys the teachings of Buddhism on various levels.
-The festival ends with Jinsak (the Fire Puja), which is an offering to the god of fire (Agni) and Mandala to dispel all the destruction in the world.
-It is performed the day after the dances by monks.
-The Mandala is then dismantled and the sand is offered to the Serpent God in the spring below the monastery ending the celebrations of the festival.
+The Mani Rimdu Festival begins with the creation of the Mandala (a symbolic palace of the Lord of Dance), a complex design made of colored sands surrounded by protective blades representing deities.
+While chanting mantra during the ceremony, a bowl of Mani Rilwu tablets (spiritual medicine) is put above the Mandala's center, which is thought to receive kindness.
+On the day of Wong (the empowerment), the opening day of the public ritual, which takes place on the full moon day of the tenth month of the Tibetan Lunar calendar, these pills, together with Tshreel (long life pills), are presented as blessings to the guests.
+On the second day of the festival, the monks also perform Chham, or mask dance.Throughout the festival, 16 dances are performed in total.
+Some represent bad forces being dispelled, vanquished, or changed into Dharma defenders, while others express Buddhist teachings on many levels.
+The festival concludes with Jinsak (Fire Puja), an offering to the god of fire (Agni) and Mandala to rid the world of all destruction.
+It takes place the day after the monks' dances.
+After that, the Mandala is demolished, and the sand is offered to the Serpent God in the spring underneath the monastery, bringing the festival to a close.

 Day 01: Arrival day in Kathmandu (1,300m/4,264 ft).
 Welcome to the Himalayan country of Nepal.
 Upon your arrival at the Tribhuvan intl. airport our representative welcomes you with the garland of flower and assists to transfer to your hotel in Kathmandu.
 After time to get refreshed, evening you'll meet and transfer for welcome dinner in one of the typical Nepalese restaurant in the heart of Kathmandu and briefing about your trip and overnight at Hotel.